hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/http_requests.md

 ## Downstream Requests

 An important metric to consider is `envoy_listener_http_downstream_rq_xx`, this records the HTTP response that is returned to the calling client.
-Any errors that occur but are masked by a rety are not reported in this metric, it is only the response that is returned.
+Any errors that occur but are masked by a retry are not reported in this metric, it is only the response that is returned.

 ```javascript
 envoy_listener_http_downstream_rq_xx
 ```

 Let's create a new panel in the dashboard and add this metric for the API service, since this metric covers many listeners, like connections you need to filter it.
-The two fitlers that you can use are `envoy_http_conn_manager_prefix="public_listener"` to select the public listener and then `consul_source_service="api"` to select the `api`.
+The two filters that you can use are `envoy_http_conn_manager_prefix="public_listener"` to select the public listener and then `consul_source_service="api"` to select the `api`.
 Depending on which service mesh you are using, different tags will be added to the metrics.
-When querying a metric in Grafana or directly in Prometheus you will see all the tags so you can choose the appropriate one.
+When querying a metric in Grafana or directly in Prometheus you will see all the tags, so you can choose the appropriate one.

 Add the following to your dashboard: